Mom, its time for the quiz.

 I wanted to write Belladonna instead.
 If Belladonna symptoms not there, Aconite is a good choice for sudden onset of symptoms (I dropped it when Claire mentions “Hands and feet not cold”).

 Who do we have next?
 Oh look!
-It’s Miroslav and Jitka!
+It’s our friends Miroslav and Jitka!

 Hello Elaine and Shana, we hope that we are not too late with our responses to the September quiz.

 We have read carefully your article “Acute vs chronic remedies, the hierarchy of symptoms and the kitchen sink”.

 Catchy little title, isn’t it?
 You should have no problem with this quiz at all then.